Platform features

 Built-in buildpacks cover mainstream app types including Sprint UI.
 Server-installed plugins still handle extra framework shapes when needed.

-Run in direct port mode or through Relay's built-in edge plus Caddy proxy stack when your base domain, dashboard host, and public host settings are configured.
+Run in direct port mode or through Relay's built-in edge plus Caddy proxy stack. staging gets a stable host, while dev and preview can generate random managed aliases automatically.

 Container build, run, stop, network, volume, and log operations all route through a ContainerRuntime interface.
 Docker is the default backend.
-Station is available per-app as an alternative runtime.
+Station stays available per-app as an experimental runtime.

 Operational controls